farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ### Repair and Restorations

-Keita Creations made a great expansion to this extra called **Repairs and Restorations** available on their [Itch page](https://keitacreates.itch.io/repairs-and-restorations).
+Parts of this Extra were originally part of a work by Keita Creations which you can find on his [itch.io page](https://keitacreates.itch.io/repairs-and-restorations).
+Reprinted with permission

 # World Extra | Extras